 The team went from cutting designs from foam to sculpting it from clay to 3D printing the prototypes.
 “We were able to try a group of different ideas with the experts in the room,” a task force member said.

 Going into the rapid prototyping event, the task force members had ideas of what the problems were going to be and the event confirmed them.
 “It also pointed to ways we can surmount those challenges and pointed out challenges we really didn’t think would be that tough,” the engineer of the group said.

-An untethered power source is going to be a problem, officials said.
+An untethered power source was a big problem, officials said.
 The power will be needed to operate the exoskeleton, cool or heat the operator and fuel all the sensors in the suit.
 “Identifying an untethered power source for extended duration is one leap of technology,” one official said.
 “It’s something that doesn’t exist in that man-portable size technology.
 If someone has an arc reactor in their basement, I know how they can make a lot of money.”

-The task force is looking at novel materials and materials used in different configurations.
+The task force looked at novel materials and materials used in different configurations.
 “If you could make armor that was super, super light and is a leap in technology, that buys down some of our other problems,” an official said.
 “We wouldn’t need as much power, for example.